 Service members risk their lives for each other and seek to keep fellow Service members out of harm's way.
 Sexual assault breaks this important bond and tears apart military units.
-Unfortunately, leading studies indicate that most sexual assaults that occur in America are not reported to law enforcement.^{23, 24} The Department's statistics indicate that in 2010, approximately 14 percent of the estimated incidents of unwanted sexual contact were reported to a military authority.25 Underreporting of this crime poses a serious challenge to military readiness, because the potential consequences and human costs of sexual assault are extremely high.
-Chronic psychological consequences may include depression, post-traumatic stress disorder, and substance abuse.26 Sexual assault is incompatible with military culture, and the costs and consequences for mission accomplishment are unbearable.
+Unfortunately, leading studies indicate that most sexual assaults that occur in America are not reported to law enforcement.
+In 2012, the Department could account for approximately 11 percent of the estimated number of victims of unwanted sexual contact in its Unrestricted and Restricted Reports of sexual assault.
+Underreporting of this crime poses a serious challenge to military readiness, because the potential consequences and human costs of sexual assault are extremely high.
+Chronic psychological consequences may include depression, post-traumatic stress, and substance abuse.
+Sexual assault is incompatible with military culture, and the costs and consequences for mission accomplishment are unbearable.